cogitare-ai/cogitare/docs/source/index.rst

 .. image:: _static/logo-line.png

-**Cogitare** is a Modern, Fast, and Modular Deep Learning and Machine Learning framework in Python.
+**Cogitare** is a Modern, Fast, and Modular Deep Learning and Machine Learning framework for Python.
 A friendly interface for beginners and a powerful toolset for experts.

 It uses the best of `PyTorch <http://pytorch.org/>`_, `Dask <https://dask.pydata.org/>`_, `NumPy <http://www.numpy.org/>`_, and others tools through a simple interface to train, to evaluate, to test models and more with high performance.

+Check the tutorials at `Cogitare Tutorials <http://tutorials.cogitare-ai.org/>`_.

 With Cogitare, you can use classical machine learning algorithms with high performance and develop state-of-the-art models quickly.